TD-Community/Tom2Git/README.md

 ### Tom2Git.cfg
 When using Tom2Git, many settings within the application are saved to `Tom2Git.cfg` file, next to the main executable.
 Subsequent running of Tom2Git will load the previously set options.
 To reset the options, delete the file.

-## Troubleshooting, limitations and requirements
+## Troubleshooting, limitations, requirements and remarks

 - **Connection Fails**: Ensure you have the necessary permissions to access the TOM database and that your system meets all prerequisites.
 First, test TOM on the same system where Tom2Git will run, using the same `sql.ini` configuration for Tom2Git to connect correctly.
 - **Export Errors**: Export issues often arise due to corrupted TOM files in the database or missing file storage.
 Check TOM and attempt to extract any problematic files directly.
 If TOM cannot extract these files, Tom2Git will encounter the same issue.